3raxton/stealme/README.md

 First open Terminal on your Mac

-1. Copy the code listed above by pressing the ⌘ (Command) and C keys at the same time
+1. Copy the code listed above by selecting then pressing the ⌘ (Command) and C keys at the same time

 2. Go back to terminal and paste the code inside the terminal window